 Apparently when you get together a group of awesome women it proves difficult to find one day that suits everyone to meet up for a ride.
 But Anna Glowinski, of Anna’s Legs got it nailed and we put Wednesday 30th August in our diaries.

-Three of us were chosen a few months back in conjunction with VeloVixen (who sell Anna’s awesome designs) to be Ambassadors for the brand.
+Three of us were chosen a few months back in conjunction with VeloVixen (who have previously sold Anna’s awesome designs) to be Ambassadors for the brand.
 With us being located in various parts of the country Anna chose the Peak District in Derbyshire as our location for the day.

 I set my alarm for 6am to give me half an hour to get out of the house and make it across town for my 07:58 train from St. Pancras International.
 The two hour journey to Sheffield wasn’t too bad – I was sat at a table in the window seat and had a plug to charge my phone – winning.